masdeseiscaracteres/ugarit/data_science/business_problems.md

 - Next-best-action: take an account determined by the customer's interests and needs on the one hand, and the marketing organization's business objectives & policies on the other.
 In a sales context, this strategy is usually termed *next-best-offer*.

 ## Uplift modelling
+Improving (upping) lift (i.e., the difference in response rate between a *treated* and a *control* group) through predictive modeling.